About Heritage Education Funds

 - You can conveniently complete the contribution form online.
 Just log into your secure Subscriber area

-By contributing a little extra to your RESP, you could significantly increase the aid that you provide your Beneficiary when he/she is ready for post-secondary education.
+By contributing a little extra to your RESP, you could significantly increase the aid that you provide your beneficiary when he/she is ready to pursue post-secondary education.

 Statement of Account